propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.4.31 =
+* Added ability to email applicant viewing booking confirmations.
+Available in the 'actions' area on a viewing record.
+Email content can be customised under 'Property Hive > Settings > Emails'
+* Only create default set of terms if it's the first time installing Property Hive.
+Previously if you deleted all the terms within a custom field and updated they'd get recreated
+* If no license key is present, show update messages on plugins page when updates are available
+* Added 'availability_id' as a new attribute for all property related shortcodes
+* Corrected batch delete functionality on custom fields not working following recent security enhancements

 = 1.4.30 =
 * Added new 'Generate Applicant List' functionality